 Stacey Dash went from ’90s movie star to Fox News pundit.
-Now, she’s apologizing for her ‘arrogant pride and anger.'
+Now, she’s apologizing for being ‘prideful and angry’

-In an interview with the Daily Mail published on Thursday, she apologized for her record of incendiary remarks and denounced Trump, saying she had effectively been typecast during her time as a commentator for the network.
+In an interview with the Daily Mail published Thursday, she apologized for her record of incendiary remarks and denounced Trump, saying she had effectively been typecast during her time as a commentator for the network.

-Some of those mistakes, she suggested, took the form of her repeated, contentious commentary on topics like the entertainment industry, gender and race — to the point that she was one of few who backed Trump’s comments on the 2017 white supremacist violence in Charlottesville.
+Some of those mistakes, she suggested, took the form of her repeated, contentious commentary on topics like the entertainment industry, gender and race — to the point that she was one of few who backed Trump’s comments on the 2017 white supremacist violence in Charlottesville that there were “very fine people, on both sides.”

-It took a similar sight three years later — this time, the image of a mob of angry Trump supporters storming the U.S. Capitol on Jan.
+It took a similar sight 3½ years later — this time, the image of a mob of angry Trump supporters storming the U.S. Capitol on Jan.
 6 — for Dash to realize where she had erred, she said.

-A native of the South Bronx, Dash rose to fame for her role in the 1995 comedy “Clueless,” playing a popular, fashionable Beverly Hills high-schooler named after the singer Dionne Warwick.
+Dash, a native of the South Bronx, rose to fame for her role in the 1995 comedy film “Clueless,” playing a popular, fashionable Beverly Hills high-schooler named after the singer Dionne Warwick.

-She went onto enjoy a steady stream of smaller roles on TV and other comedy films, and appeared in the music video for a Kanye West song.
-Her politics appeared to fall squarely in line with the rest of liberal Hollywood: In 2008, she put an Obama bumper sticker on the back of her BMW.
+She went on to enjoy a steady stream of smaller roles on TV and in other comedy films, and she appeared in the music video for a song by rapper Kanye West.
+Her politics appeared to fall squarely in line with the rest of liberal Hollywood: In 2008, she put a Barack Obama bumper sticker on the back of her BMW.

-But four years later, she abruptly announced that she was backing Mitt Romney for president.
+But four years later, she abruptly announced that she was backing Republican Mitt Romney in his race against incumbent Democratic President Obama.
 Fans were quick to push back, with many openly questioning why a Black woman in Hollywood — all demographics that skew Democratic — would back the conservative ticket.

 “I really don’t understand the fury.
 I don’t get it,” she told CNN at the time.
 “I was shocked, really shocked.
 But you can’t expect everyone to agree with you.”